 IoT and network-based device technologies have created enormous potential for network and enterprise endangerment.
-To truly work towards a zero-trust strategy, security professionals need to be able to isolate, secure and control every device and every computer on the network at all times.
+Security professionals must take steps to implement a zero-trust strategy.
+This requires the ability to isolate, secure and control every device and computer on the network at all times.

 Zero Trust Data

 One of the pillars of a zero-trust strategy is data security.
-Securing and managing data, categorising and developing data classification schemes, and encrypting data both in transit and at rest are key components of any zero-trust approach.
+The key components of this approach are for example: securing and managing data, categorising and developing data classification schemes.

 Zero Trust People

 Companies must also consider the user in the zero trust strategy so that they do not become the gateway to attacks.
 Most companies today do not know how much power and trust they give users.
-The ultimate authority of any zero-trust strategy is to restrict users' access, secure login and protect those users while interacting with the company network.
+The authority of any strategy is to restrict user access.
+This includes securing login and protecting users while interacting with the company network.